k0rventen/lampone/README.md

 The cluster state is handled by [fluxcd](https://fluxcd.io/), based on what's in this repo.

-In `k8s/` there are 2 main folders:
+In `k8s/` there are 4 folders:
+- `flux`, the entrypoint used by the flux controller for synchronizing the cluster.
+Main 'apps' are declared here.
+  The interval for the source GitRepo is set to `1m`, so changes will be picked up within a minute or so.
 - `infra` represents what's needed for the cluster to function:
   - a [nfs-server](https://github.com/k0rventen/docker-nfs-server) + [csi-nfs-driver](https://github.com/kubernetes-csi/csi-driver-nfs) for handling persistent volumes,
   - an IngressController with [Traefik](https://github.com/traefik/traefik), one private (listens on local lan), one "public" (routes specific subdomains from cloudflare),